 After the Drop/Add Period has ended, students may withdraw from the college or individual courses.
 For full-semester courses, the withdrawal period is after the first week and before the final week of the semester.
 For courses lasting less than a full semester, the deadline to withdraw is the Friday of the week preceding the last scheduled week of the course.
 Courses from which students have withdrawn will appear on their grade reports and transcripts with a "W" grade.
-In order to withdraw, students should meet with the Dean of Student Services, Dean of Instruction, or their advisor to complete the necessary withdrawal form.
+In order to withdraw, students should meet with their advisors to complete the necessary withdrawal form.
+In urgent circumstances, students may meet with the Dean of Instruction or Dean of Student Services.
 Failure to complete a formal withdrawal may result in the students receiving "F" grades in their courses.